Business Unit Leadership

 David J. Pepperl, PhDBusiness Unit Lead – Nonclinical Development

-Dr. Pepperl’s early work focused on in vitro and cell biological models of drug action, safety and signaling.
-During his tenure at Biologics Consulting, he has designed and overseen numerous nonclinical development programs for a variety of biologic products, including cell and gene therapies, vaccines, blood products, monoclonal antibodies and protein therapeutics as well as small molecules.
+Dr. Pepperl’s graduate and post-doctoral work focused on in vitro and cell biological models of drug action, safety and signaling.
+During his tenure at Biologics Consulting, he has designed and overseen numerous nonclinical development programs for a variety of biologic products, including cell and gene therapies, mRNA therapies, vaccines, blood products, monoclonal antibodies, live biotherapeutics and protein therapeutics as well as small molecules.
 In addition to protocol and study report reviews, Dr. Pepperl routinely performs nonclinical safety assessments, and both authors and reviews development plans for a diverse array of drugs and biologic products.
-He has written numerous nonclinical sections of pre-INDs, INDs and CTDs behalf of clients, and routinely assists sponsors with FDA meetings and other interactions with regulatory interactions.
-Dr. Pepperl has also worked closely with sponsors to source and manage bot non-GLP and GLP safety studies at contract research organizations (CROs) and routinely performs GLP compliance inspections of behalf of clients.
+He has written numerous nonclinical sections of pre-INDs, INDs and CTDs on behalf of clients, and routinely assists sponsors with FDA meetings and other interactions with regulatory agencies.
+Dr. Pepperl has also worked closely with sponsors to source and manage nonclinical and GLP safety studies at contract research organizations (CROs) and routinely performs GLP compliance inspections on behalf of clients.

 David received his BS in Biochemistry from Michigan State University in 1988, and his PhD in Pharmacology & Toxicology from the University of Arizona in 1994 with an emphasis on the pharmacology and signaling of G-protein coupled adrenergic receptors.
-He completed post-doctoral work at Pharmacia and Parke-Davis Pharmaceuticals.
-Dr. Pepperl joined Biologics Consulting as a Senior Consultant in January of 2004 and has served as Pharm/Tox team leader since 2015.
-He currently resides with his family in Montgomery Village, Maryland, and enjoys cycling, fitness and hiking.
+He subsequently completed post-doctoral work at Pharmacia and Parke-Davis Pharmaceuticals.
+Dr. Pepperl joined Biologics Consulting as a Senior Consultant in January of 2004 and has served as Nonclinical group lead since 2015.
+He currently resides with his family in Montgomery Village, Maryland.

 PhD, Pharmacology and Toxicology, University of Arizona, Tucson, AZ (1994)